NVIDIA/cloud-native-docs/gpu-operator/openshift/install-nfd.rst

       NAME                                      READY   STATUS    RESTARTS   AGE
       nfd-controller-manager-7f86ccfb58-nqgxm   2/2     Running   0          11m

 #.
-Once Node Feature Discovery is installed, create an instance of Node Feature Discovery through the **NodeFeatureDiscovery** tab.
+When the Node Feature Discovery is installed, create an instance of Node Feature Discovery using the **NodeFeatureDiscovery** tab.

  #.
 Click **Operators** > **Installed Operators** from the side menu.